rwynn/monstache-site/src/config.md

 ## elasticsearch-client-timeout

-int (default `60`)
+int (default `0`)

-The number of seconds before a request to Elasticsearch times out
+The number of seconds before a request to Elasticsearch times out.
+A setting of 0, the default, disables the timeout.

 ## elasticsearch-max-docs